Firmly-Universe/Firmly-Universe/README.md

 # Mind-Mutations

-### Development company specialized in custom applications which meet all clients requirements.
+### Development company specialized in custom applications which contain all clients requirements.

-### We are top of the industry, building the most firm requested custom (Web-)Apps.
+### We are top of the industry, building the most firmly requested custom (Web-)Apps.
 ### Finetuned to match the clients requirements with precision, the application's future proof compatibility is key.

 ### Choose "faultless" to be the standard of your application and do not accept any performace deficit.